What is money laundering?

 Examples of money laundering include:

-- Transporting drug proceeds from the United States to Mexico with intent to conceal or disguise the nature, the source, the ownership, or control of the funds;
+- A person carrying drug money from the United States to Mexico with intent to hide the source of the cash;

-- Withdrawing more than $10,000.00 from a bank account to buy a cashier’s check knowing the funds were derived from medicare or medicaid fraud;
+- Taking out more than $10,000.00 from a bank account to buy a cashier’s check knowing the money came from Medicare or Medicaid fraud;

 |Section 1956||Up to 20 years in prison.||Potential fine of up to $500,000.00 or twice the value of the property involved, whichever is greater. |